itskrish71/Brain_tumor_detector/README.md

 #### 3. Updating the classifier is necessary cause original model has final layer designed to output 1000 scores.

 ### --> Model Training and Classification
+#### 1. Set up the GPU, 'mps' if working with macos, 'cuda' also works.
+#### 2. Define Loss fucntion and Optimizer.
+BCEWithLogitsLoss() is best for binary classification.
+#### 4. Train the model.
+Make sure to have 25 to 30 epochs so that the model train to its full potential.
+Valdate the model's performance. make sure to tell pytorch not to calculate gradients, hence resulting in less memory usage.

+### Performance Visualisation
+#### matplotlib helps you visualise the result with the help of graphs(Training vs Validation graph) and also confusion matrix.